wnccys/ERBRender/README.md

 # <div align="center"> erbr </div>
-erbr makes the bound and rendering of a given template inside a given layout allowing parameters to be passed and used inside it;
+erbr makes the bound and rendering of a given template inside a given layout allowing parameters to be passed and used inside it.

 ## Installation
 RubyGems: